 Edit your paper, poster, or professional development session HERE.

 To submit a symposium, one of the organizers should prepare a brief overview of the symposium, collect the contact information, talk title, and 400-word abstract from each person who will be presenting research, and get the contact information from the discussants (if there are any).
 A symposium must include at least three, but no more than six research presentations, and may include up to two discussants.

 Note: Only one contact email can be associated with each unique submission login.
 Don’t use your colleague’s, professor’s, or student’s login unless that person’s email address should be the contact email address for all the submissions.
 The last email address entered will be used for all submissions under that login.

-For All Undergraduates: Apply to Psi Chi (deadline, November 6th by 11:59PM EST)
+For All Undergraduates: Apply to Psi Chi (deadline EXTENDED TO WEDNESDAY November 3rd by 11:59PM EST)

 To submit, please prepare a 400-word abstract to be reviewed by the Program Committee.
 If first author is a PSI CHI member, please also submit a short 50-word abstract.
 This short abstract will be published in the MPA program if you are selected as a Regional Research Award Winner.
 You will also be asked the extent to which you (the first author) and your faculty mentor(s) contributed to the elements of your submission (i.e., study design, data collection, data analysis or analysis plan, interpretation of data, conclusions or implications, writing and revising the abstract).

 Please note that your abstract will be entered into a text box and cannot exceed 400 words.
 To include references, tables, or figures, you may also submit an additional document, which does not count toward your 400-word total.
 The additional file should be a PDF.
 Do not include your own name, or your institution, in the file name.

 Conclusions and implications